Narigo/blog/drafts/raspberry-pi-nix-os.md

 By now, writing to the SD card still hasn't finished.
 I will take a short(?) break by playing a bit.
 Hopefully I will come back here later and finish the post and trying out the SD card on the Pi.

+## Testing NixOS on Pi

+The SD card is finally written and I can `diskutil unmountDisk disk2` to unmount all volumes and get it out of my laptop.
+And, as expected, it doesn't work out.
+Debugging with display and keyboard yields... no display!
+Great, so the Raspberry Pi doesn't seem to start up correctly or as I wished it would.

+Let's fast forward a few hours, since I just played around with different settings while watching a TV show with a lot of commercial breaks: I've tried FAT, exFAT, different blocksizes, like `bs=1m` and doing everything to see that this `dd` approach did not work out as I thought it should after it worked so great with a USB stick on a different occasion with a different OS.

+I think the best way to go forward now is to do the tutorial on the Raspberry Pi page, install NOOBS on the SD card and see if the Pi itself generally works and I am using the wrong settings.
+While doing the tutorial, that means, downloading some obscure SD card formatter, which I could also do with Disk Utility, I could copy the freshly downloaded NOOBS Lite version on the card.
+It works!
+Okay, so now I'm the one looking stupid.
+Obviously my configuration settings were wrong the whole time.

+First of all, I need to format the SD card with FAT, that's what I've been told from the NOOBs tutorial.
+Then I need to see how to get the `.img` file on the disk without breaking anything.
+Maybe the blocksize stuff can break something?
+I need to learn a bit more now.
+I will use the official formatting tool now as it might be that the "Master boot record" setting is also not what I need.
+The NOOBs tutorial does not say anything about it, so I am better off using the tools presented in a way that I can't really make any mistakes anymore.

+Okay, so it happens to be a completely stupid problem I had when using `dd`: The `.img` file is a real image, containing partitions and everything that is needed to set up a whole SD card.
+Since it is like that, I do not need to just copy the files on the created / formatted partition but on the whole disk.
+This is kind of embarrassing but also something that I guess you have to learn.
+Thankfully I re-read the NixOS wiki about Raspberry Pi setup and saw that they used `dd` on `/dev/sdc`, not `/dev/sdc1` for example.
+Otherwise I probably wouldn't have tried that out.

+Great, took me just under a day, but I am greeted with a `nixos login: root (automatic login)` and a shell.
+I'm proud of myself now and need to take a short break after about 20 different reformats of the SD card.
+I also need to check out if the second HDMI cable works that I have here so I can easily switch between the Pi and my gaming console on the beamer.
+You need to have priorities, right?

+And even better: The second HDMI cable works!
+I can switch between sources and greatly improve my experience: Play while waiting for something to finish on the Pi.
+The only problem is: I don't really need it anymore, as soon as I start using `sshd` for a remote login and just use my laptop for it.
+Then I have two screens: One for gaming and one for working on the Pi!
+Oh well, if I really try to create an image from the SD card with `sshd` preinstalled, I might need it.
+But for now, let's find out how to actually use nixos and see how to install `sshd`.

+## Using nixos

+I don't like the external keyboard and sitting with it on a couch.
+A laptop gives me a much smoother experience.
+So the next step really to be set up a remote login.
+SSH is as far as I know the more or less best option out there.
+Well tested, probably as old as computers exist and you have a complete shell which you can use to do almost anything.

+Start the manual!
+First thing I read is I need to do the installation first.
+But hey, it also tells me that the installation medium has already `sshd` preinstalled.
+So I don't even need to install anything, it's already there!
+Cool!
+Let's try that.
+First I need to setup a password using `passwd` on the Pi.
+Then I need to enter `systemctl start sshd`.
+And on the first try, as soon as that command finished, I was able to connect from my Macbook!
+What a great experience, not having to care too much about hardware and just keep staying in the software world...!

+To recap, I needed the keyboard for three commands actually:

+1. `ip a` - to check the IP address
+2. `passwd` - to set a password that I can use to login from my Mac
+3. `systemctl start sshd` - to start `sshd` and be able to remote login

+Actually that is everything why I needed a keyboard and a display for.
+That has to be scriptable.
+At some point.
+In the future.